 Kubernetes core concepts for Azure Kubernetes Service (AKS)

-As application development has moved towards a container-based approach, the need to orchestrate and manage the inter-connected resources becomes important.
+As application development moves towards a container-based approach, the need to orchestrate and manage resources is important.
 Kubernetes is the leading platform that provides the ability to provide reliable scheduling of fault-tolerant application workloads.
 Azure Kubernetes Service (AKS) is a managed Kubernetes offering that further simplifies container-based application deployment and management.

 This article introduces the core Kubernetes infrastructure components such as the cluster master, nodes, and node pools.
 Workload resources such as pods, deployments, and sets are also introduced, along with how to group resources into namespaces.